 Illinois State University offers the Heartsaver CPR AED Course to University employees at a cost of $25 per attendee.
 The Heartsaver CPR Course teaches lay rescuers how to recognize and treat life- threatening emergencies, including cardiac arrest and choking for adult, child and infant victims.
 Attendees also learn to recognize the warning signs of heart attack and stroke in adults and breathing difficulties in children.

-Class guidelines are established by the American Heart Association and a CPR/AED Card will be issued by Advocate Bromenn Medical Center.
+Class guidelines are established by the American Heart Association and a CPR/AED Card will be issued by Carle Bromenn Medical Center.

 Instructional objectives include: